mlavergn/rxgo/README.md

 The following are the project goals:

-- Implement Subject / Observable / Observer patterns
+- Implement Observable / Subject / Subscriber patterns
-- Leverage patterns based on exposed Go channels
+- Model API around on Go channels
-- Tighly control consumption of resources
+- Tighly limit consumption of resources
-- Prefer convention over functions
+- gochannel friendly

 The current API has ReactiveX naming and behavior, but is firmly centered around Go channels.